Chart Color Schemes

 Marian lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census Marian's population is estimated at around 4,424 as of Nov 2025.
-This reflects an increase of 200 people from the population reported in the 2021 Census, which was 4,224 people.
-The change is inferred from the resident population of 4,395 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 53 persons per square kilometer.
-Over the past decade, Marian has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 63.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the Marian statistical area (Lv2), and new addresses validated by AreaSearch, Marian's estimated population is around 4,593 as of Nov 2025.
+This reflects an increase of 369 people (8.7%) since the 2021 Census, which reported a population of 4,224 people.
+The change is inferred from the resident population of 4,425 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
+Marian's population density ratio is 55 persons per square kilometer.
+Marian's growth since the 2021 census exceeded the SA3 area (6.8%) and the SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by natural growth contributing approximately 63.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-Considering the projected demographic shifts, an above median population growth of locations outside of capital cities is projected, with Marian expected to grow by 888 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 20.0% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, an above median population growth of locations outside capital cities is projected for Marian, with an expected increase of 899 persons to 2041 reflecting a total increase of 15.8% over the 17 years.

 Frequently Asked Questions - Population